tradingeconomics/notebooks/README.md

 ## Getting started

-First, fork this repository to experiment with our examples while being able to save your changes.
+First, login to Github and fork this repository to experiment with our examples while being able to save your changes.

 ![Alt Text](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)

-Then register for **free** at
+Then login with your github account at **free** at

 http://jupyter.tradingeconomics.com/